Everything you need to know about pensions when you're self-employed

 Step 6: start saving

 With your new financial plan and pension scheme, you’re ready to take control of your financial future and start saving!
 Remember to keep a close eye on your outgoing payments and any debts you may have.
+You can find out more about how to save for a pension when you're self-employed on our blog.

 If you’re registered as an employee in your company or employ other staff, you can track pension contributions through FreeAgent.